 These programs should also be designed around your child’s specific needs.
 Look for programs that test athletes before and after the training program.
 This shows kids exactly what they’ve accomplished.

-Where to train: Explore Sanford POWER training programs near you
+Where to train: Explore Sanford Sports Performance training programs near you

 When to take a step back

 If your child seems overwhelmed, it might be time to take a different path, either temporarily or permanently.
 Pushing too hard can cause burnout and puts kids at a higher risk of injury.